IoT-Hacking-101/website/content/iot-frameworks/_index.md

 +++
-title = "IoT Frameworks"
-description = "Discover essential IoT security frameworks and methodologies to protect your connected devices from vulnerabilities.
-Explore best practices, risk assessment techniques, and practical solutions." weight = 2
+title = "Best IoT Frameworks for Your Next Project" description = "Explore a comprehensive guide to IoT frameworks.
+Understand their importance, types, and how to select the ideal framework for your IoT application." weight = 2
 +++